Okello Sam: Early life

+Career

+Okello Kelo Sam is the Chairperson Uganda National Cultural Centre (UNCC), CEO Roots Retreat and Camping Resort and founder Hope North Uganda.
+His major film roles include "Abducted:War Child", by Robert E. Altman, "Silent Army, by Jean Van de Velde, which premiered at Cannes Film Festival in 2009.He also featured in The King of Scotland which featured youths from Hope North.

+Works

+He choreographed dances and composed music for the Last King of Scotland.
+He wrote a play inspired by his brother Godfrey called "Vessels of Fire" which was developed at Dartmouth University with ETI, EastAfrica and Theatre without Boarders.

+His work with Hope North has brought him acclaim from famous supporters like Forest Whitaker, Susan Sarandon, Mary-Louise Parker, Josh Ritter and Rufus Wainright, and he has been interviewed on WNYC's "The Brian Lehrer Show", "The Big Picture with Thorm Hartmann" and more.
+Okello leads Workshops throughout Europe and the U.S. on Ugandan dance and music.

 Hope North

-Okello Kelo Sam found Hope North in 1998 after his brother's death.
+Okello Kelo Sam founded Hope North in 1998 after his brother's death.
 Hope North is a school and sanctuary for young victims of the civil war.
 Hope North assists orphans, refugees, and former child soldiers.

 Hope North is accredited as a secondary school with 26 dedicated educators.
 The school must work with multiple obstacles such as lack of textbooks and no computers.
 The school has an international arts program, vocal training, and a working farm which is operated by the staff.
 The staff strive to give children a well-organized education which leads to careers.

 Hope North's goal, according to Okello and the educators of Hope North, is to give the children a voice so they can speak up and make a difference.

 A teacher at Hope North says, "These are the future leaders.
 What we do is what they try to copy.
 So running away from a problem is never a solution."

 When Okello was asked why, after all he had been through, he didn't just give up, he replied:

 "I will not even think of falling.
 I will not even think of stopping.
 Because if we all had a challenge and stopped, then what would happen?"